-|Anatomic area||Normals in clinical trials||Criteria for hyperhidrosis diagnosis in clinical trials
+|Criteria for hyperhidrosis diagnosis in clinical trials

 Another quantitative test is evaporimetry, in which a device measures the rate of skin water vapor loss.
-This test has been used to assess response to treatment by both topical therapy and botulinum toxin A injections for palmar hyperhidrosis.[44,95]
+This test has been used to assess response to treatment by both topical therapy and botulinum toxin injections for palmar hyperhidrosis.[44,95]

 Printing tests using paper impregnated with starch-iodine or spraying ninhydrin on paper applied to the sweating surface work similarly, with color changes denoting area of active eccrine sweat production.
-These methods can provide only a qualitative assessment of sweating but are useful for following patients after treatment by serial photography of the involved areas.
+These methods can provide only a qualitative assessment of sweating, but are useful for following patients after treatment by serial photography of the involved areas.

-Another approach to assessment is the use of a quality-of-life and impairment of daily activities measurement.
-Possible useful instruments would include the Illness Intrusiveness Rating Scale, the Dermatology Quality of Life Index, or a disease-specific measure of quality of life such as that developed by Amir and colleagues or the HHIQ5, or the Hyperhidrosis Disease Severity Scale (HDSS).[28, 100,139] See Condition Overview: Effects on patients’ lives.
+Another approach to assessment (perhaps more practical for most practices) is the use of a quality-of-life and impairment of daily activities measurement.
+Possible useful instruments include: the Illness Intrusiveness Rating Scale, the Dermatology Quality of Life Index, or a disease-specific measure of quality of life such as that developed by Amir and colleagues or the HHIQ5, or the Hyperhidrosis Disease Severity Scale (HDSS).[28, 100,139] (See Condition Overview: Effects on patients’ lives.)